Git-K3rnel/VulnHub/SickOs-1.1/README.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-port `3128` is for squid proxy and is open, so the system is using some kind of proxy here
+Port `3128` is for squid proxy and is open, so the system is using some kind of proxy here

 and port 8080 is closed, maybe because of proxy.